- Introductory Notes

 First a couple of points of clarification:

-On this page, by 'amplifiers' we mean any equipment (or internal part of equipment) that is able to produce an electrical signal of sufficient strength to directly operate a speaker driver.
-In the context of PA systems, such amplifiers are distinguished by the term 'power amplifiers'.
+- In the wider context of PA systems in general, 'amplifiers' is a broad term covering many different kinds of equipment.
+However, as this page is concerned only with power amplifiers, we here shorten that term to just 'amplifier'.
+On this page, we mean any equipment (or internal part of equipment) that is able to produce an electrical audio signal of sufficient strength to directly operate a speaker driver.

 Amplifiers and speakers need to be considered together because the behaviour and performance of each of these components of the system is heavily dependent on the other.
 In any particular system, the selection of these two components therefore needs to be well co-ordinated.